cs109Alabs/project_resources/README.md

     * From your copy of the project (`https://github.com/<myuser>/project_resources`), click on  `Settings`
     * Change the Project Name to something more friendly like `superawesome`.
 No spaces are allowed.
+Click on `rename`.
-    * Continuing on the Settings page, scroll down to GitHub pages.
+    * Go back to the Settings page, scroll down to GitHub pages.
 Set the source to `master branch /docs folder` and save it.
     * Try it!
 In your browser, go to `https://<myuser>.github.io/superawesome`